fabianferno/brandapp/README.md

 # @brandapp
+@brandapp is a comprehensive built-in brand assets management dapp which helps managing brand assets while acting as a white-label brand guidelines page minted for your brand.
+Using ERC721 each brand minted on the brandapp has its metadata and assets hosted on the IPFS via Filecoin through the web3.storage platform.
+This enables us to implement a Proof of Brand consensus and mint brands on the blockchain while retaining assets and metadatas on the IPFS through FileCoin.

 ![image](https://user-images.githubusercontent.com/67854393/158986074-c049ae8e-dde3-4e1f-a846-1672a28db635.png)
 ![image](https://user-images.githubusercontent.com/67854393/158986151-4945e58d-77d0-4a3d-8625-587dfe89ad84.png)
 ![image](https://user-images.githubusercontent.com/57835412/159112887-566a5c7a-8f33-4333-a651-a8105134bdbf.png)
 ![image](https://user-images.githubusercontent.com/57835412/159112904-17398d83-663b-4453-8bf1-69c146c6dd0e.png)
 ![image](https://user-images.githubusercontent.com/57835412/159112941-9fcef3b5-1571-4205-ab9a-cb03ab1f836b.png)

-## Description
-@brandapp is a comprehensive built-in brand assets management dapp which helps managing brand assets while acting as a white-label brand guidelines page minted for your brand.
-Using ERC721 each brand minted on the brandapp has its metadata and assets hosted on the IPFS via Filecoin through the web3.storage platform.
-This enables us to implement a Proof of Brand consensus and mint brands on the blockchain while retaining assets and metadatas on the IPFS through FileCoin.

 ## Inspiration
 Most Brands have their own whitelabel branding page with brand guidelines and assets for download.
 From looking for lost logos to customize them following the brand guidelines, it is arduous to have and track them all under one roof.
 Although there are few DAM softwares, we wanted to provide a solution where each digital brand will be treated as an digital asset through NFT by centralizing them in a decentralized way.
 We felt the need to have a Proof of Brand concept.